philipperemy/keras-tcn/README.md

 model.fit(x, y) # Keras model.
 ```

-Or use it as a TCN layer inside another model by:
+The usual way is just to import the TCN layer and use it inside another model.
+I provide a snippet below to show how to use it on a regression task (cf. `tasks/` for other examples):

 ```
 from keras.layers import Dense